dcunited001/dcunited001.github.io/_posts/2016-06-15-divergents-and-directional-antennae.md

 mechanics and quantum mechanics.

 ### Convolutional Behavior

+So, yet another "gotcha" and this one kinda sucks.
+The entire antenna doesn't produce signal.
+EMR is produced from alternating current

 - The entire antenna isn't producing signal. i don't know the exact mechanics, but I do know that current flows to the outside of